rodoard/ai-painting-creator-description-generation/README.md

 # DaVinci's Mona Lisa: AI-Powered Painting Creator and Description Generator

 This project is a web application that allows users to configure painting parameters and generate painting descriptions using an AI model.
-The application also includes a feature that calls the AI model to generate a painting based on the painting description it generated earlier.
+The application also includes a feature that calls the AI model with user configurable image parameters to generate a painting based on the painting description it generated earlier.
 The user interface consists of two panels side by side: Painting Parameters and Painting Display.

 ## Prerequisites